lvh/async-pep/pep-xxxx.rst

 transport will finish writing all of the data queued in it to the underlying mechanism, and will then stop reading or writing data.
-Aborting a transport stops it, queued data will be not sent and the connection will be close.
+Aborting a transport stops it, queued data will be not sent and the connection will be closed.
 Further writes will result in exceptions being thrown.
 A half-closed transport may not be written to anymore, but will still accept incoming data.